-We are continuously working to ensure our networks, data systems, and internal processes are secure and have taken the steps to reduce our vulnerability to cyber-attacks and fraud.

-During 2018, we focused on executing our strategic plan, while navigating the challenges of regulatory compliance and complex accounting and reporting requirements.
-Despite these hurdles, the Company has increased profitability, enhanced shareholder value, maintained strong capital levels, and strengthened corporate governance achieving the success we've come to expect.
+We are continuously working to ensure our networks, data systems, and internal processes are secure and have taken the steps to reduce our vulnerability to cyberattacks and fraud.
+Despite these hurdles, the Company increased profitability, enhanced shareholder value, maintained strong capital levels, and strengthened corporate governance.

-For the year ended December 31, 2018, we generated net income of \$14.0 million or \$0.83 per share basic and diluted, as compared to \$8.6 million or \$0.51 per share basic and diluted during 2017.
+For the year ended December 31, 2019, we generated net income of \$15.2 million or \$0.90 per share basic and \$0.89 per share diluted, as compared to \$14.0 million or \$0.83 per share basic and diluted during 2018.

-Total assets of the Company grew to \$933.1 million for the year ended December 31, 2018, reflecting an increase of \$127.2 million, or 15.8% over the prior year.
-Gross loans at year-end totaled \$587.9 million and deposits increased to
+Total assets grew to \$956.9 million for the year ended December 31, 2019, reflecting an increase of \$23.9 million over the prior year.
+Gross loans at year-end totaled

-\$805.6 million, which was an increase of \$118.0 million, or 17.2% over the prior year.
+\$597.4 million, an increase of \$9.4 million, and deposits increased to \$818.4 million, which was an increase of \$12.7 million over the prior year.

-The Company remains focused on credit quality and reported net loan recoveries for the second consecutive year.
-As a result of this strengthening credit quality, the allowance for credit losses totaled \$8.5 million at the end of 2018 representing 1.43% of the total loan portfolio.
+The allowance for credit losses totaled \$7.9 million at the end of 2019 representing 1.33% of the total loan portfolio.